Reptudn/Born2BeRoot/Everything Combined.md

 ## Difference between Debian and CentOS
 - Debian easier to update that CentOS
 - Debian is more user-friendly + supports many libraries, filesystems and architectures
+- Debian allows 32bit
+- Debian is built on Ubuntu and focuses on stability
+- Debian has more stable updates than rocky
+- Debian will be maintained longer than Rocky (rocky until 2029)
+- Debian supports more desktop systems like plasma ode gnome
 ## Virtual Machine?
 - Resource that uses software instead of physical computers to run programs or apps.
 - VMs have their own operating system and work separately